dwarvesf/playground/_memo/dcos-series-part-1-quick-look-installation.md

 ---
 tags:
   - dcos
+  - engineering
+  - practice
-title: Dcos Series Part 1 Quick Look Installation
+title: "DC/OS Series [Part 1]: Quick Look & Installation"
 date: 2017-05-04
-description: null
+description: DC/OS - Data center OS is based on the production proven Apache Mesos distributed systems kernel, combining years of real-life experience with best practices for building and running modern applications in production.
-authors: null
+authors:
+- quang
 menu: memo
-type: null
+type: practice
 hide_frontmatter: false
+hide_title: false
 ---

-## What is DC/OS ?
+## What is DC/OS?
 DC/OS - Data center OS is based on the production proven Apache Mesos distributed systems kernel, combining years of real-life experience with best practices for building and running modern applications in production.

 A DC/OS cluster is composed of three types of nodes: masters, private agents, and public agents.